kelo221/FOSS-Redirect-Extension/README.md

 For Blink browsers you need to manually install the unpacked extension.

-Redirects various sites to their alternative free and open source frontend alternatives.
+Redirects various sites to their alternative free and open source frontends.
 For example Reddit will be redirected to [Teddit](https://codeberg.org/teddit/teddit)

 ## License